infernojs/eslint-plugin-inferno/docs/rules/forbid-elements.md

 ## Rule Details

-This rule checks all JSX elements and `React.createElement` calls and verifies that no forbidden elements are used.
+This rule checks all JSX elements and `Inferno.createElement` calls and verifies that no forbidden elements are used.
 This rule is off by default.
 If on, no elements are forbidden by default.

 ## Rule Options